MayorFaj/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/project.md

 Enable CloudWatch monitoring and export Error and Slow Query logs (for production, also include Audit)

-Note This service is an expensinve one.
-Ensure to review the monthly cost before creating.
-(DO NOT LEAVE ANY SERVICE RUNNING FOR LONG)

 Configuring DNS with Route53

 Earlier in this project you registered a domain and configured a hosted zone in Route53.
-But that is not all that needs to be done as far as DNS configuration is concerned.

 You need to ensure that the main domain for the WordPress website can be reached, and the subdomain for Tooling website can also be reached using a browser.